k0rvih/k8s-controller/README.md

 ./k8s-controller delete deployment api-server --namespace production
 ```

-### 4. HTTP Server with Deployment Informer
+### 4. HTTP Server with Deployment and Pod Informers

-The server runs a FastHTTP server and automatically starts a deployment informer that watches for Kubernetes deployment events in the "default" namespace.
+The server runs a FastHTTP server and automatically starts both deployment and pod informers that watch for Kubernetes resource events in the "default" namespace.

 #### Start HTTP Server